Return

 A boost in confidence levels is one of the social benefits of physical activity.
 It helps older adults stay fit, thereby enhancing confidence.

-Regular exercises facilitate a healthy body and lifestyle, giving you an increase in morale and self-esteem.
-Also, you will feel a good sense of accomplishment as you keep to your workout routine.
+Regular exercise facilitates a healthy body and lifestyle, increasing morale and self-esteem.
+Also, there is a sense of accomplishment as one keeps to their workout routine.

 3. Improves Social Connections